Wawel Dragon: Origin theories

 There might also be some echoes of historical events.
-According to some historians, the dragon is a symbol of the presence of the Avars on Wawel Hill in the second half of the sixth century, and the victims devoured by the beast symbolize the tribute pulled by them.
+According to some historians, the dragon is a symbol of the presence of the Avars on Wawel Hill in the second half of the sixth century, and the victims devoured by the beast symbolize the tribute levied by them.
 The dragon may have represented the historical Bolesław II who was responsible for the martyrdom of St. Stanislaus of Szczepanów, bishop of Kraków, according to historian Czesław Deptuła.

 These ideas combined (the mythos may have been overlaid with a historical allegory) has also been described.
-The legend may be based on an Indo-European ur-myth about a thunder deity vanquishing a great serpent may have been at the base, and the serpent myth was possibly conflated with the cult of St. Stanislaus.
+The legend may be based on an Indo-European ur-myth about a thunder deity vanquishing a great serpent, and the serpent myth was possibly conflated with the cult of St. Stanislaus.